IlyaDhtvzGhbltn/IBS-SPA/README.md

 #### Successful authorization
-For successful authorization, use the following username and any password: **Ilia_R** If the entered data is successfully validated, the user will be redirected to the product page.
+For successful authorization, use the following username and any password: **Ilia_R**.
+If the entered data is successfully validated, the user will be redirected to the product page.
 Also, the token will be saved in local storage and will be sent in the header with each subsequent request.
 After successful validation, the user cannot open the form with login and password.